Half-Shot/matrix-spanner-widget/README.md

 All are optional.

+- `clientTheme=$org.matrix.msc2873.client_theme` Match the widget theme to the theme of the client.
+(You almost certainly want this if you value your eyes).
+- `docsLink` A optional link to some documentation about this spanner.
+I.e. when is it okay to click it.
+- `sendSpannerMsg` Send a notice into the room when you take or drop the spanner.
+Defaults to false.
+- `spannerId` The state_key to use, this just needs to be unique.
+Defaults to `default`.
 - `spannerName` The human readable name of your spanner.
 E.g. "staging%20environment".
 Defaults to `the Spanner`.
-- `spannerId` The state_key to use, this just needs to be unique.
-Defaults to `default`.
-- `sendSpannerMsg` Send a notice into the room when you take or drop the spanner.
-Defaults to false.

 ### Contact